Agni-Saha/repo-viewer/README.md

     1. Create an Oauth app on github
     2. Generate a personal access token for testing purposes
     3. Setup github.rest file
-2. Getting this code :-
+2. Getting and running this code :-
     1. Copy the https clone link of this app
     2. Get all dependencies by either saving (`ctrl/cmd + c`) the pubspec.yaml file, or running this command on terminal: `flutter pub get`
     3. Create a .env file, similar to the .env.sample file created